OffchainLabs/arb-os/doc/DataFormats.md

 The enclosed L2 message may not have subtype 5 (sequencer batch).
 All other subtypes are allowed.

-**Subtype 4: signed tx from user** has subtype-specific data consisting of an RLP-encoded list containing:
+**Subtype 4: signed tx from user** has subtype-specific data that is identical to the standard Ethereum encoded transaction format.
+The subtype-specific data consists of an RLP-encoded list containing:

 * ArbGas limit (RLP-encoded uint)
 * ArbGas price bid, in wei (RLP-encoded uint)